-An osteoid osteoma is a benign bone tumor that arises from osteoblasts and tend to be less than 1.5 cm in size, commonly located in long bones, such as the femur and tibia.
+An osteoid osteoma is a benign bone tumor that arises from osteoblasts and tends to be less than 1.5 cm in size, commonly located in long bones, such as the femur and tibia.

 While osteoid osteoma can occur at any age, it is more common between the ages of 5 and 25, and nearly three times as likely to affect boys as girls.